-Below: Stamens number 25 to 50 and surround a ring of green carpels that number up to 6.
+Below: Stamens number 25 to 50 and surround a ring of green carpels that number 3 to 6.

 Below: 1st photo - At the base of the flower stalk where it joins the leaf stems are a pair of rounded stipules.
 2nd photo - Extensive clumps can form from the weakly rhizomatous root system.

 Below: 1st photo - Note the deeply lobed leaves, not in a whorl, and the flower stems rising from the leaf axils.
 Note the tiny light colored gland dot at the tip of the leaflets.
-2nd photo - The seed head with 6 beaked folicles indicating that all 6 carpels were fertilized.
+2nd photo - The seed head with 6 beaked follicles indicating there were 6 carpels and all were fertilized.

 Notes: Eloise Butler's records show that she first obtained False Rue Anemone in 1908 from the Minnehaha area (near Ft.
-Snelling); additional plants in 1910, 1911, 1913 and 1914; then she also obtained over two hundred plants of this species on April 10-12, 1915 from an area at Minnehaha Falls in Minneapolis that she called "Fairy Land"; more were obtained in 1917.
+Snelling); additional plants in 1910, 1911, 1913 and 1914; then she also obtained over two hundred plants of this species on April 10-12, 1915 from an area at Minnehaha Falls in Minneapolis that she called "Fairy Land"; more were obtained in 1917, '21, and '23.
 Her records use the older botanical name Isopyrum.
+It is evidently a long-lived species as later curators have never recorded planting it.
 The species is native to the SE Minnesota woods and most of the counties in the east portion of central Minnesota.
 This is the only species of Enemion found in Minnesota.
 Four other species are known in North America but all are found only on the west coast and thus our species is named 'Eastern' False Rue Anemone as it is usually found in the eastern half of the U.S. and Ontario in Canada.

 Bloom dates: Garden records over a number years place the average bloom date at April 22-23 with April 1 usually being the earliest and May 4 usually the latest.
 The actual earliest record was March 24 in 1981.